top of page

 Sun Screen For Babies and Children

-The last few things are a must for any travel medicine box.
+The last few items are essential for any travel medicine box.
 A good HIGH SPF sunscreen (SPF >50).
-Research has found that less than three sunburns a year are associated with the development of skin cancer.
+Research has found that fewer than three sunburns a year are associated with the development of skin cancer.
 It's our responsibility to protect our children's skin for when they are older.
 Any brand of sunscreen will do.
-Make sure you're applying every couple of hours, keep your kiddos in the shade, and make sure they're wearing hats and long costumes.
+Make sure you're applying every couple of hours, keep your kiddos in the shade, and make sure they're wearing hats and long-sleeved costumes.

 Our sun is vicious.
 Remember that babies under the age of 6 months cannot process sunscreen, so you cannot put it on them.
 It's safest for them to keep indoors or in the shade.